To the Failed Homemaker

 Give yourself grace for your homemaking shortcomings of the past, and move on.
 You are NOT a slave to clutter and mess!

-I watched them effortlessly keep their homes sparkling clean and bless their family with perfectly folded laundry, while I struggle often to put away paper clutter and to find socks that match.
+I watched them effortlessly keep their homes sparkling clean and bless their family with perfectly folded laundry.
+Meanwhile I struggle to put away laundry and to find socks that match.

-YOU are His child, His beloved, and He wants for you to find freedom in your identity in Him.
+YOU are God’s child, His beloved.
+He wants YOU to find freedom in your identity in Him alone.

 According to God, your name is not failure, messy, scattered, and cluttered.